-Grounded in the cognitive behavioral tradition, the programs train highly skilled, compassionate counselors and psychotherapists to provide empirically-based, active-focused and collaborative treatment.
+Grounded in the cognitive behavioral tradition, our counseling and psychology programs train highly skilled, compassionate counselors and psychotherapists to provide empirically-based, active-focused and collaborative treatment.
+PCOM offers two degree options:

 Applicants must have completed a bachelor's degree in psychology, counseling, education, social work or nursing from a regionally accredited institution with a B average or better.
 Bachelor's degrees in other specialty areas will be considered on a case-by-case basis.
 In order to ensure that program courses are taught at the highest possible level, applicants without a major or minor in psychology must have completed, prior to admission, at a bachelor's level or above, the following courses: